The 5 stages of a successful HubSpot CRM Implementation

 Implementing a CRM is tricky enough without being bombarded with technical jargon.
 We don’t want to add to your confusion!
-So, before you get stuck into our 4 steps towards implementation, here’s some of the key terms we’ll use throughout this guide, explained.
+So, before you get stuck into our 5 step implementation approach, here’s an explanation of some of the key terms we’ll use throughout this guide:

 Stands for Customer Relationship Management.
-CRM software (we’ll be focusing on HubSpot CRM) stores information about relationships with customers to optimise marketing, mobilise sales, and improve customer service.
+CRM software (we’ll be focusing on HubSpot CRM) stores information about relationships with customers to optimise and automate marketing, improve sales performance, and improve customer experience.

 This is the process of getting your CRM up and running, from start to finish.